Learn About Watermelons

 Why do I have flowers but no fruit?
 Watermelons have both male and female flowers on the same plant.
 Male flowers usually open first and female flowers have a baby fruit behind the flower.
 Both types of flowers must be present to have fruit set.
 Flowers may abort because of heat or cold or drought stress OR flowers abort because of a lack of pollination OR the plant is not ready to set fruit and the plant is self-aborting flowers to conserve and direct energy towards more growth.

 Why are there seeds in my seedless watermelon?
 This is the seeded pollinator watermelon, not the seedless watermelon.
 The seeded watermelon is included to produce the pollen needed for the seedless to produce fruit.
 It is important to mark the pollinators so you know which melons will produce seed.
+Other plants should produce the seedless variety.
+The seeded variety is still good to eat.

 Why is the center hollow?
 This is known as Hollow Heart and can be caused by cold snaps, extreme heat, or a dry spell followed by a lot of rain.